 few more breezy days in store here in S.E.
 Florida.
 Fishing can be erratic but we will have some good catches.
 Hopefully you will do the same and lets enjoy the Florida sun.

-Tight Lines, Rick, Chris, Tommy K and Brian aboard Marlin My Darlin
+Tight Lines, JJ, Chris, Tommy K and Brian aboard Marlin My Darlin